keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 ---
-title: Standardize access to observability data
+title: Standardize observability
-description: Learn how the Keptn Lifecycle Toolkit provides observability for Kubernetes deployments
+description: How the KLT standardizes access to observability data for Kubernetes deployments
 weight: 45
 ---

 The Keptn Lifecycle Toolkit (KLT) makes any Kubernetes deployment observable.
+In other words, it creates a distributed, end-to-end trace of everything Kubernetes does in the context of a Deployment.
+It provides this information
+for all applications running in your cluster, even if they use different tools.
+This means that:

-You can readily see why a deployment takes so long or why it fails, even when using multiple deployment tools.
+- You can readily see why a deployment takes so long or why it fails, even when using multiple deployment tools.
+- KLT can capture metrics from multiple data sources using multiple data platforms.

+To do this,
-Keptn introduces a concept of an application which is an abstraction that connects multiple Workloads belonging together.
+Keptn introduces the concept of an `application`, which is an abstraction that connects multiple Workloads that logically belong together.

-In other words, KLT, creates a distributed end-to-end trace of everything Kubernetes does in the context of a Deployment.
+With KLT deployed on your cluster, you can easily monitor what is happening during a deployment into your Kuberenetes cluster, and quickly get data to help you understand issues such as why a deployment took so long or why it failed.

 The observability data is an amalgamation of the following: